Admissions > College

-Gross misconduct or disciplinary behavior may result in a rejection of application even if test scores and High School grades are within the minimum requirements.
+Gross misconduct or disciplinary behavior may result in a rejection of application even if Senior High School grades are within the minimum requirements.

-Applicants with stanine 1-2 test scores in English or Math or both or whose English or Math GPA in High School fall below the minimum are required to take the English and/or Math Bridge classes to provide skills needed to succeed in the college.
-Applicants with stanine 1-2 test scores in English or Math or both and whose English or Math GPA in High School fall below the minimum are required to take additional Remedial classes in English or Math or both.
+Applicants with below 80% GPA in Senior High School in English and/or Math are required to take the English and/or Math Bridge classes to provide skills needed to succeed in the college.
+The Admissions Head will determine if applicants with below 80% GPA in Senior High School in English and/or Math are also required to take additional Remedial classes in English or Math or both.

 Other Application Requirements

-• Attendance to the College is a privilege which may be forfeited by anyone whose conduct is inconsistent with the policies and regulations of the school.
+- Attendance at the College is a privilege which may be forfeited by anyone whose conduct is inconsistent with the policies and regulations of the school.

-• After enrollment, all freshmen students must prepare to undergo an orientation and guidance testing session.
+- After enrollment, all freshmen and transferee students must prepare to undergo an orientation and guidance testing session.

-• Assumption College is a Catholic institution.
-All students, regardless of creed or religion, must prepare to take the required Theology coursers to graduate and receive the Assumption College diploma.
+- Assumption College is a Catholic institution.
+All students, regardless of creed or religion, must prepare to take the required Theology courses to graduate and receive the Assumption College diploma.

 About AC Henry Sy Sr. Hall The Henry Sy Sr. Hall is comprised of state-of-the-art facilities in a five-story building.
 It includes the Paradiso Exhibit Hall; Pamana Museum; Liwanag Innovation Center; Pardo Theater; Biyaya Gathering Hall; Chinshi Contemplation Garden;...